ck4adventure/cascades/README.md

 # Cascades
 Implementation of a basic match 3 game where the tiles fall down, creating potentially more matches in a cascade.

-### Current Status
-Working cascade feature.

 ### Up Next
+- refactor into a class based program
+- add testing for board logic functions
-- Debug matching logic on first switch for both mobile and desktop
+- debug matching logic on first switch for both mobile and desktop

 ### Eventual Features
-- refactor into a class based program

 - light and dark mode
 - custom height and width
 - custom number of color types